 Washington is a unique city in that 38% of its residents work for the government.
 As a rule, government workers are well paid and not overly burdened at their jobs.
 Unlike many workers in the private sector, they enjoy good benefits and good job security.
-Demographically they appear to be a nearly 50/50 mix of whites and African-Americans and they appear to be largely comfortable with each other, living side-by-side in many of the rapidly gentrifying areas around the district.
+Demographically they appear to be a nearly 50/50 mix of whites and African-Americans, and they appear to be largely comfortable with each other, living side-by-side in the rapidly gentrifying suburbs around the district.

-The sense one gets from watching the people here is one of contentment.
-At a time when the rest of the country is racked with anxiety, the people here seem secure in themselves, their city and their work.
+The sense one gets from watching these people is one of contentment.
+At a time when the rest of the country is racked with anxiety, the people here seem happy and secure.
 Of course all that is about to change.
 The budget concessions being hammered out behind closed doors this very day call for dramatic cuts in government spending.
 A lot of these happy, contented people are about to lose their jobs.
 But for now, on this sunny July 14th, they are holding onto what they have, unaware perhaps of the pain to come.

 Bastille Day in Washington

-Back in 1789 the French were certainly unaware of the Pandora’s Box they had opened when they chased off the monarchy and embraced radical change.
-Their bloody and tumultuous revolution brought about a feeble democracy that lasted all of ten years.
-Nonetheless, to this day they celebrate July 14th as the date of their independence, and we were headed to the Bistro du Coin, one of Washington’s best loved French restaurants, to celebrate with them.
+Back in 1789 the French were certainly unaware of the Pandora’s Box they were opening when they chased off the monarchy and embraced the revolution.
+The bloody mess they initiated eventually brought about a feeble democracy that lasted all of ten years.
+Nonetheless, to this day they celebrate July 14th as the date of their independence, so we were headed to the Bistro du Coin, one of Washington’s best loved French restaurants, to celebrate with them.

-The interior of Bistro du Coin features the warm wood, mosaic tiles and chalkboard menu of an authentic Parisian brasserie.
-The food, too, may be authentic on any other day, but not on this one, where they seemed to be trying to jam as many people as possible into the space for one of two scheduled seatings.
+The interior of Bistro du Coin features the warm oak mouldings, mosaic tiles and chalkboard menu of an authentic Parisian brasserie.
+The food, too, may have been authentic, had it been any other day, but on this one they were trying to jam as many people as possible into the space.

 The regular menu was suspended and we were offered a Bastille Day prix fixe, which meant that the chefs were basically making the same dishes over and over again in a manner designed to serve a lot of people all at once.
 Such an assembly line approach is anathema to good French cooking and we were not terribly impressed with what we got, but the atmosphere was festive and the wine was good and it helped us to relax and reflect.